Fast fashion clothes – we’ve all probably bought them at some point in our life, unaware of the ramifications of their low price and low quality.

-However, with each record-breaking heatwave and flood coming at us thick and fast, we are learning more and more about what is endangering our life on the only planet we have.
-And lo and behold – fast fashion is one of the reasons people who live on the shore will have to sell their homes to Aquaman.
+With each record heatwave and flood coming at us thick and fast, we’re learning more about what threatens our life on this planet.
+And lo and behold – fast fashion is one of the reasons people on the shore would have to sell their houses to Aquaman.

 But how does it do it?
 How does fast fashion slowly drag humanity into a cesspool of human rights abuses and climate catastrophe?
 Below are some snippets of facts that show its adverse effect on the world.